Access at seashore locations

 Stop 4) Marconi Station Site, off Route 6, Wellfleet Topic: the birth of global, wireless communiction

-Stop 5) Coast Guard Beach, Eastham Topic: seals
+Stop 5) Coast Guard Beach, Eastham Topic: summer shorebirds

 Stop 6) Coast Guard Beach, Eastham Topic: shipwrecks